Home

 This resource is also included in Google Slides!
 Text boxes have already been created to make it easier for you and your students!
 Each worksheet slide includes two instruction solution tabs for when students accidentally delete text boxes and when they want to zoom in (to enlarge worksheets).
 It's super helpful for students who are not that familiar with how to use Google Slides or need the extra assistance.

-These Tone Graphic Organizers are an assortment of graphic organizers that can be used to help students explore and analyze TONE in a piece of writing or story**.** Learning to identify the tone of a piece of literature helps improve comprehension.
-These graphic organizers can greatly support students in:
+► These Mood Graphic Organizers are an assortment of graphic organizers that can be used to help students explore and analyze MOOD in a piece of writing or story**.**

+► Learning to identify the mood of a piece of literature helps improve comprehension.
 These graphic organizers vary in difficulty, which provides options for differentiation.
-They can be mixed and matched for an increase of difficulty.
-These graphic organizers can help students organize their thoughts when thinking about tone.
+The graphic organizers can be mixed and matched for an increase of difficulty.
+These graphic organizers can help students organize their thoughts when thinking about mood.

 Graphic Organizers focus on the following:

-✅ Printable version
+Printable version

-✅ PowerPoint version
+PowerPoint version

-✅ You will receive the actual Tone PowerPoint Graphic Organizer (uneditable), which includes “already created” text boxes.
+✅ You will receive the actual Mood PowerPoint Graphic Organizer (uneditable), which includes “already created” text boxes.
 You can share the PowerPoint with your students to type in their responses, use it as display (Smartboard, “screen sharing,” upload into Google Classroom, type in it during mini lessons, etc.).
 Additionally, the same PowerPoint has also been uploaded into Google Slides with text boxes already created!

 Lesson plans are not included.
 These graphic organizers can be used in addition to your own lesson plans and in such a way that best meets the needs of your students.

-Save $$$ by purchasing the
+Save $$$ by purchasing:

 Other Graphic Organizer Packets (PRINT and DIGITAL) you might be interested in: